section-engineering-education/engineering-education/content/articles/getting-started-with-nessus-scanner/index.md

 - Provide your username and password for login

-- Nessus will start the initializing process which is going to take a couple of minutes, let it install while you go get a drink or coffee.
+- Nessus will start the initializing process, which will take a couple of minutes; let it install while you get a drink or coffee.

-- That took forever! alright we have loaded Nessus and it is installed.
+- That took forever!
+All right, we have loaded Nessus, and it is installed.

 ![Metersploitable](metersploitable.png)